 Intelligent analytics benefits from the use of Artificial Intelligence (AI) to significantly accelerate and improve data analysis results, and this brings a number of benefits for eCommerce businesses:

 Simply put, when it comes to data, AI can do it faster and better than humans.
 Relying on intelligent analytics platforms could give you the competitive edge you’re looking for.
 And all of this based on data just laying around and waiting to be used in the right way.

 If you find yourself in the middle of the fierce eCommerce market battlefield, one of the main questions you should ask your team is: how do we stay ahead as an online retailer?

 Creating a proper and efficient data infrastructure for eCommerce analytics is definitely one of the ways you can acquire the information you need to make the right decisions and steer your business in the right direction.

-Using an end-to-end marketing analytics platform, such as Adverity, can simplify and shorten the path that your data needs to take to become useful insights.
 The earlier you start this journey, the sooner you will reach a point where you know more than your competitors, and can outplay them in this tough game of life and business.
 We hope that this guide has helped you to understand what you need to become a truly data-driven and successful eCommerce marketer.